 If your licensed health care provider has determined an ESA would benefit you and has given you an ESA letter, it is now important to understand how to use your ESA letter.
 For housing accommodation, you should submit your ESA letter to your landlord and let them know you are requesting reasonable accommodations for your emotional support animal pursuant to Fair Housing rules.
 Your landlord will have 10 days to respond to your request, and can only deny you in limited circumstances such as if the ESA poses a danger to others.

-For air travel, you should submit your ESA request to the airline at least 48 hours before your departure.
+For air travel, you should first determine whether your airline accepts emotional support animals.
+You should submit your ESA request to the airline at least 48 hours before your departure.
 Each airline will have its own requirements and may have special forms that need to be completed for ESA accommodation.
 We recommend reaching out to the airline as soon as possible to ensure you have enough time to gather all of the paperwork you will need.

 Sometimes landlords will demand to see a certification or registration for your ESA.
 These landlords are misinformed or unaware of actual ESA regulations.
 Certifications and registrations do absolutely nothing to legitimately qualify an ESA.
 The Department of Housing has actually warned tenants against using sites that sell certificates, registration numbers or licenses for emotional support animals.

-The only way to qualify an ESA for purposes of Fair Housing law and the Air Carrier Access Act is to obtain a letter from a licensed health care professional.
+The only way to qualify an ESA for purposes of housing and airline accommodation is to obtain a letter from a licensed health care professional.
 Some people use the term “certification” interchangeably with obtaining an ESA letter, but there is an important distinction between those two concepts – one will validly qualify your ESA, and the other will not.

 Once your landlord grants your request for accommodation of your ESA, your ESA can live in your residence even if the building, HOA or co-op has a no-pets policy.
 The housing provider cannot impose breed and weight restrictions, and cannot charge fees or deposits relating to the ESA.
 If your landlord had previously charged a deposit for your pet which later qualified to become an ESA, you may be entitled to a refund of that deposit.

-If your airline has accepted your ESA documentation, you are all set to fly with your ESA in the cabin.
-Under the Department of Transportation rules, airlines can impose reasonable and appropriate restrictions to control the movement of ESAs in the cabin.
+Once your airline has accepted your ESA documentation, you are all set to fly with your ESA in the cabin.
+Airlines can impose reasonable and appropriate restrictions to control the movement of ESAs in the cabin.
 That means the animal may be required to be kept in a pet carrier or stay on the floor at the passenger’s feet, or be on a leash or tether during the flight.

 Some people, unfortunately, try to pass off their pets as emotional support animals without a real ESA letter.
 These people will face embarrassment and rejection when their landlord or airline turns them away for not being able to provide proper documentation.
 It is never a good idea to pretend your pet is an ESA without proper documentation.
 Not only is it unethical, but it harms the reputation of legitimate ESA owners.